APRao11/Aaroha-2026/README.md

 This project was developed as a hackathon/prototype project.

-Add an appropriate open-source license here if the team decides to make the project available under one.
+An open-source license can be added if the team decides to release the project under a specific license.